bacalv/pdf4k/libraries/client/README.md

 # pdf4k.io client

-A http4k implementation of a generic pdf4k client
+A http4k implementation of a pdf4k client